- On January 1, 2023

 The Netherlands went through a lot during the Second World War, between 1940 and 1945.
-This list contains 5 interesting facts about Amsterdam in WWII and 5 frequently asked questions.
+This list contains 5 interesting facts about Amsterdam in WWII and 5 frequently asked questions about the history of Amsterdam.

 What happened in Amsterdam In WWII?